Skip to main content

 Mutating Arrays

-The native ARRAY type supports several mutation operations.
+The native ARRAY type supports several mutation operations, including a SIZE_OF unary operation for getting the number of elements in an Array.
 For more details on declaring and using arrays, see the Arrays concepts page.

 Extending an Array